anand-tummapudi/microservices/README.md

     }
 	```
-* How does Speing Security works
+* How does Spring Security works
 	- Spring security works with the concept of filters added in servlets.
 	- In normal spring application, to implement security we need to addd the filter "org.springframework.web.filter.DelegatingFilterProxy" configurations manually in web.xml
 	- If we are working in spring boot application it automatically adds required dependencies.